MattewEon/php-ApiRest/README.md

 - Create the controller associated, named `UserController`
 - Call the Controller's method `processUrl`
     - Verify the url match
+    - Check if guards are okay
     - Call the associated function
     - Process query(ies) and return the result

+In the `user` directory, you will find an example to add paths to your API REST for a `User` object.
+Each files related to a specific object / class / table will have to be in the same folder and follow the same rules as User :
+- `/modelname/`
+    - `include.php`
+    - `ModelName.controller.php`
+    - `ModelName.model.php`
+    - `ModelName.repository.php`
+    - `ModelName.service.php`

 ## 2.2 <a name="2.2"></a> Controllers

 Controllers are the the first layer called by the RestAPI.
 They have to be